 If it’s challenging to find a flat back while seated, sit on the edge of a folded blanket.
 Inhale to lift both arms overhead.
 On the exhale, with a flat back, reach forward.

 Let your hands fall wherever they fall naturally.
 Inhale again to flatten your back.
 Lift your heart forward.
 On an exhale, pull your navel towards your spine as you release your head and upper body towards your legs.

 Start lying on the floor.
 Bend into one knee and press your thigh into your chest.
 Ground the leg that’s on the floor.
 Take your yoga strap and place it around the lifted foot.
 Place both sides of the yoga strap into the hand on the same side of the body.
 Begin to straighten your leg, keeping your foot flexed and your heel reaching towards the sky.

 Stretch your legs out along with your arms beside your body.
 Let your limbs fall heavy into the floor with your palms facing the sky.
 Snuggle your shoulder blades underneath your body to create a shelf for your heart.
 Rest in Savasana for 3-11 minutes, soaking in the nutrients of your practice.

+What causes tight hamstrings varies for each individual.
 Genetics may play a role in the tightness of your muscles.
-If you’re experiencing tight hamstrings and back pain, fixing your posture will benefit your health in the long run.
+If you’re experiencing tight hamstrings and lower back pain, fixing your posture will benefit your health in the long run, too.